getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 Use the `--open` flag to automatically open the locally hosted instance in your web browser.

-Before starting, Zola will delete the `public` directory to start from a clean slate.
+Before starting, Zola will delete the output directory (by default `public` in project root) to start from a clean slate.

 ```bash
 $ zola serve